nauam/Courses/docs/manual/job-options.md

 This constraint is to maintain the security design of these options:

-1. Secure options should not to be stored in the QW Control execution database, so must not be used as plain option values.
+1. Secure options should not to be stored in the Rundeck execution database, so must not be used as plain option values.
 2. Secure Remote Authentication options should not be used in scripts/commands, so must not be used as Secure or Plain option values.

 As an example, here is are two jobs, Job A and Job B, which define some options: